DIY Arcade Machine

 PITFALPitfall RunnerEndless runner with snakes, pits, treasures (safe start zone)

-PONGPongPaddle vs. AI or optional 2-player paddle duel
+PONGPongPaddle vs. CPU or optional 2-player paddle duel

 QIXQixTerritory capture, avoid the enemy